We are often asked:

 We have dedicated this page to the special concerns of those families who can not pick their puppy up in person.

-Our preference is for you to fly out to either Seattle or Portland and pick up your puppy, and we do everything possible to help this happen, even meet you at the airport.
+Our preference is for you to fly out to Portland and pick up your puppy, and we do everything possible to help this happen, even meet you at the airport.
 We always want this to be your first consideration.
+We also have a puppy nanny service, which is actual round trip flight cost, modest name brand hotel (hampton, holiday inn etc), $400 nanny fee and overnight parking.

 At LillyBits we do our best to find the shortest most direct route possible for your puppy to fly home.
 I make all the travel arrangements for our puppies and take into consideration the weather, our preferred airlines and travel time in addition to the needs of the family.